ignacio-calvo/POS-Services/README.md

 ## Getting Started

 You need to have Docker installed in your system.
-You will need to create a ".env" file in the root path containing the variables and values needed by the docker-compose.yaml (all the ones formatted like ${Variable})
+You will need to create a ".env" file in the root path containing the variables and values needed by the docker-compose.yaml (The ones following the "${Variable}" format).

 Content of your .env file may look something like: